 Almost all the analysts in different brokerage houses/research companies, who used to cover banks and used to read every line of the annual reports of the banks and used to have direct conversations with the management of the banks.
 Now the analysts also seem to have learned that it is difficult to opine about the health of the bank by relying on the information supplied by the bank.

 Therefore, in light of these developments, we find ourselves unable to provide an opinion about Karnataka Bank and your analysis.

 Dr. Vijay Malik

 Please give me a reference (any website, forum, books etc.) for analysis of micro-finance, finance and housing finance companies.
 I have gone through Peaceful Investing e-book.
-For general case, it helped me a lot.
-However, I want to do analysis of some housing finance company.
+For the general case, it helped me a lot.
+However, I want to do an analysis of some housing finance company.
 I am not able to get any reliable material for this specific sector.

 What fundamental factors should we look at while studying annual report and balance sheet of finance/housing finance sector companies?

 I am from a science background.
 Nevertheless, I have a good interest in economics, especially in last 3-4 year.
 I need your help, please.

 We believe that it is very difficult to assess the true financial position of any financial institution by analysing its reported financial numbers.
 Almost the entire analyst community has realized this aspect by looking at the sharp rise in NPAs reported by almost all the banks/financial institutions (FIs).